gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

 GitLab Runner supports the following options:

 - **Default**: GitLab Runner reads the system certificate store and verifies the GitLab server against the certificate authorities (CA) stored in the system.
+Note that reading from the system certificate store is [not supported in Windows](https://github.com/golang/go/issues/16736).

 - GitLab Runner reads the PEM certificate (**DER format is not supported**) from a predefined file: